Proximal mediation analysis: Nonparametric proximal identification of the mediation functional

 and furthermore that $E[Y\{1,M(0)\}]$ is identified as

-\end{theorem} The proof of this result, as well as all others in this paper, is given in the Appendix.
+\end{theorem} The proof of this result, as well as all others in this paper, is given in the Supplementary Material.
 We name expression (\ref{pmf}) the \textit{proximal mediation formula}, since it generalises Pearl's fundamental mediation formula (\ref{med_form}) to settings where key confounders are unmeasured.
 Similar to the proximal g-formula in \cite{tchetgen2020introduction}, (\ref{pmf}) is expressed in terms of nested bridge functions.
-Interestingly, although inferring natural (in)direct effects involves understanding the effect that the exposure has on the mediator (as well as the outcome), as well as interventions on the mediator, $\psi$ can be identified without a need for additional proxy variables.
+Interestingly, although inferring natural (in)direct effects involves understanding the effect that the exposure has on the mediator, as well as interventions on the mediator, $\psi$ can be identified without a need for additional proxy variables.
 Nevertheless, compared with proximal identification of the average causal effect, additional restrictions are placed on the exposure- and outcome-inducing proxies, in terms of their relationship to $M$.
 For example, neither $Z$ nor $W$ are allowed to cause $M$.
-Such assumptions could potentially be relaxed by collecting data on additional proxies; we plan to investigate this further in future work.
+Such assumptions could be relaxed by collecting data on separate proxies for each bridge function; we will investigate this in future work.

 Equations (\ref{fred1}) and (\ref{fred2}) refer to inverse problems that are known as Fredholm integral equations of the first kind.
-The completeness conditions \ref{complete}.3 and \ref{complete}.4, along with technical conditions similar to those described in Appendix B of \citet{cui2020semiparametric}, are key to ensure that these equations admit a solution.
-We note that that the solutions to these equations are not required to be unique, as all solutions yield a unique value of $\psi$.
-The identification assumptions may nevertheless be adjusted in order to guarantee a unique solution; for example, one might adjust the order condition in Example 2 such that $d_z=d_w=d_u$ \citep{shi2020multiply}.
-Further, we emphasise that the conditions (\ref{fred1}) and (\ref{fred2}) are testable, although the completeness assumptions \ref{complete}.1 and \ref{complete}.2 are not since they involve the unmeasured $U$.
+We refer to \citet{miao2018identifying} and \citet{cui2020semiparametric} for mathematical conditions that ensure these equations admit solutions.
+We note that the solutions to these equations are not required to be unique, as all solutions yield a unique value of $\psi$.
+The identification assumptions may nevertheless be adjusted in order to guarantee a unique solution.
+Unlike Assumptions \ref{consist} and \ref{lce}-\ref{complete}, the condition that (\ref{fred1}) and (\ref{fred2}) admit solutions is potentially empirically verifiable.